 And so on, and so on.

-Creating those near-duplicate pages used to work OK years ago…
+Creating those near-duplicate pages used to work years ago.
+But not today.

 Google has gotten smarter at figuring out that a lot of different keywords are synonyms with the same search intent.